Futuregus/StealthNote/README.md

 - 🧹 **Clear Text Button** – Wipe your text instantly.
 - 🔧 **Persistent Settings** – Remembers your preferences every time you open it.
 - 🛡️ **Password Strength Check** – Warns you if your password is weak sauce.
+- 🌐 **Update Checker** – Automatically checks GitHub to let you know if a newer version is out (the only part that uses the internet).

 ---